CENTRE / SUBSTRUCTURED LOSS RESIDENCY PROGRAM (Berlin, Germany: Autumn/Fall ’17)

 Established in 2009, the CENTRE FOR THE STUDY OF SUBSTRUCTURED LOSS is a Canadian organization dedicated to the development of applied grief and bereavement research.
-Interdisciplinary in nature, the research is documented through the use of practice-based/led methods within art and is comprised of work from both creative and technical practitioners.
-The CENTRE aims to provide a platform for the development of their research and is produced in partnership with local, national, and international academic bodies, institutions, foundations, and non-profits.
+Documented through the use of practice-led methods within art and comprised of work from an interdisciplinary network of creative and technical practitioners; the CENTRE is committed to the advancement of the arts and sciences; providing programming in support of education; public and professional engagement; and the development of field research in partnership with local, national, and international academic bodies, institutions, foundations, and non-profits.

 The artist-in-residence candidates are selected annually through an open call application process or in some cases, by invitation.
 The program supports emerging and established artistic professionals/researchers working in any medium.
 Residents can continue with existing projects or undertake new research.